NextGenRF-Design-Inc/bytepipe_sdk/hardware/hdk/Overview/Overview.md

 # Power

 The power jack supplies power to the HDK and SOM.
-A nominal 12V 24W power supply should be connected using a 2.1mm x 5.5mm barrel jack.
-Although 12V is suggested the input can range from 7V to 24V as long as the supply is capable of sourceing 24W.
+A nominal 12V 24W power supply should be connected using a 2.1mm x 5.5mm center positive barrel jack.
+Although 12V is suggested the input can range from 7V to 24V as long as the supply is capable of sourcing 24W.

 ![power](power.png)

 # Power Switch

-The power switch is next to the power jack and clearly labeled "on" and "off".
+The power switch is next to the power jack and clearly labeled "ON" and "OFF".
 When turned on a 5.0V regulator supplies power to the HDK, SOM, and fan.

 # Ethernet

 The Ethernet signals are accessible through J600.

-# Displayport
+# DisplayPort

 The HDK uses the MIO pins combined with dual GTR channels to support a 4K DisplayPort output.